 Other areas, like West Austin and Northwest Austin will provide you with plenty of Class B options that are moderately priced.
 On the most affordable end, Northeast Austin typically has the least expensive rates in town.

 Now that you’ve got a good idea of where prices deviate in Austin, it might help to explain the why behind those deviations.
-There are dozens of factors that contribute to the cost of office space, some that are strictly economic, and some that are specifically preference-based.
+There are dozens of factors that contribute to the cost of office space.

 Amenities & Services